 Neukro-Menden Kite Pendant Lamp

-Materials: Chromed metal (iron and brass).
+Materials: Chromed metal (iron and brass) curved rods and parts.
 Matt triangular glass disk.
 3 coloured (lacquered) glass rings.
+Perforated metal tube.
+Blue globe.
+Rise & fall mechanism.
 Porcelain socket.
-Rise & fall mechanism.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11″), and can be easily adjusted in height by pulling the chromed bar.
 It’s possible that they were also made with a standard cord attached.